jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 Once you've identified those sub-skills, be very deliberate about how you can learn them using your existing knowledge, and think about how you can collect feedback in your learning sessions.

+I hope this post has been helpful to you.
+Have fun learning!

 ## References and Further Materials